prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 ## Key Takeaways

-* Some reliability problems are challenging to detect using just metrics
+* Reliability problems can be challenging to detect using just metrics
 * Creating detections that join data across metrics, events, and logs can enable the creation of detections with low signal-to-noise ratios
 * Relability intelligence can reduce the time to learn about known failure